lefreud/ulav-fresh/README.md

 This will create a `dist` folder containing the built extension.

 You must then go to `chrome://extensions`, toggle _Developer mode_ on and click on _Load unpacked_.
 Then, select the `dist` folder.

+## Credentials are not encrypted

+IDUL & passwords are stored unencrypted in Chrome's local storage, which is unsafe.
+Read more on the implications of this in https://github.com/lefreud/ulav-fresh/issues/8.